Winload.efi Missing or Contains Error After Clone

 3. Then type the following commands to execute one by one to fix Master Boot Record (MBR), Boot Sector, and BCD store:

 4. Restart your computer to check if you are success.

-Of course, if you don’t have a Windows installation disc, you could create it by yourself via the powerful third party software.
-AOMEI Backupper Standard will do you a big favor.
-Before repairing winload.efi missing or contains error after clone, please download AOMEI Backupper Standard to have a shoot.
+Of course, if you don’t have a Windows installation disc, you could create one by yourself.
+The powerful third party media creation tool - AOMEI Backupper Standard will do you a big favor.
+Before repairing winload.efi missing or contains error after clone, please download AOMEI Backupper Standard to create WinPE bootable media.
 Besides, you could prepare a USB flash drive at least 16GB and connect it to your computer.

-1. Open this freeware after installing, choose Utilities -> Create Bootable Media at the left panel.
+1. Open this freeware after installing, choose Tools -> Create Bootable Media on the main window.

-After creating bootable media (just a few minutes), boot your computer from this media, then AOMEI Backupper will run automatically, then go to Utilities -> Windows Shell Command.
+After creating bootable media (just a few minutes), boot your computer from this media, then AOMEI Backupper will run automatically, then go to Tools -> Windows Shell Command.

 Then repair Winlaod.efi missing after clone error easily according to the above commands to fix BCD.
 Then check if your computer is bootable.
 Besides, you might encounter File:\EFI\Microsoft\Boot\BCD Error, Windows 10 BCD file missing, Seagate DiscWizard not cloning problem, Transcend SSD Scope not working for system clone, etc, this freeware will work out for you.

 1. Choose Clone -> Disk Clone on the main console.

-2. Choose source disk to clone, and hit Next.
+2. Choose Windows system disk as source drive to clone, and hit Next.

-3. Select a larger HDD or SSD as destination, hit Next.
+3. Select a larger HDD or SSD as destination, and hit Next.